kg583/TIGHT/README.md

 	* May preserve duplicate edges if the vertex is not empty
 	* Returns `V` in all cases
 * `SORT`: Sorts the edges of the graph by edge weight
+* `SPAN`: Computes a spanning forest for the graph based on the current edge ordering
+	* Labels the vertices in `|LV` based on their tree within the forest
+	* Returns the edges of the spanning forest
 * `STO`: Stores the edge list `Ans` into `|LE` and sets the graph characteristics
 * `SUB`: Creates the induced subgraph on the vertices in `Ans`
 	* Returns the edges of the subgraph if it is non-empty